cwang9208/vsphere/deepdive.md

 Network Heartbeating is used by HA to determine if an ESXi host is alive.
 Each slave will send a heartbeat to its master and the master sends a heartbeat to each of the slaves, this is a point-to-point communication.
 These heartbeats are sent by default every second.

-When a slave isn’t receiving any heartbeats from the master, it will try to determine whether it is Isolated.
+When a slave isn't receiving any heartbeats from the master, it will try to determine whether it is Isolated.

 ### Datastore Heartbeating

 Datastore heartbeating adds an extra level of resiliency and prevents unnecessary restart attempts from occurring as it allows vSphere HA to determine whether a host is isolated from the network or is completely unavailable.
 How does this work?

 Datastore heartbeating enables a master to more determine the state of a host that is not reachable via the management network.
 The new datastore heartbeat mechanism is used in case the master has lost network connectivity with the slaves.
 The datastore heartbeat mechanism is then used to validate whether a host has failed or is merely isolated/network partitioned.
-Isolation will be validated through the “poweron” file which, as mentioned earlier, will be updated by the host when it is isolated.
-Without the “poweron” file, there is no way for the master to validate isolation.
+Isolation will be validated through the "poweron" file which, as mentioned earlier, will be updated by the host when it is isolated.
+Without the "poweron" file, there is no way for the master to validate isolation.
 Let that be clear!
 Based on the results of checks of both files, the master will determine the appropriate action to take.
-If the master determines that a host has failed \(no datastore heartbeats\), the master will restart the failed host’s virtual machines.
+If the master determines that a host has failed \(no datastore heartbeats\), the master will restart the failed host's virtual machines.
 If the master determines that the slave is Isolated or Partitioned, it will only take action when it is appropriate to take action.
 With that meaning that the master will only initiate restarts when virtual machines are down or powered down / shut down by a triggered isolation response.

 By default, HA selects 2 heartbeat datastores – it will select datastores that are available on all hosts, or as many as possible.